gwtproject/gwt-site/src/main/markdown/roadmap.md

 Roadmap
 ===

-We are planing some exciting features and changes for the upcoming releases of the GWT SDK.
-As usual, when planing something, there can be changes.
-Things mentioned here are plans and there is no guarantee that the release will contain it.

-## Release 2.12.0

-* Deprecating classic `DevMode`

-* Catching up on Java language features up to 21

-* Explore @JsEnum support in GWT

-## Release 2.13.0

-* Removing classic  `DevMode`
+GWT's roadmap is planned on Github using [Github Milestones](https://github.com/gwtproject/gwt/milestones).
+Milestones will cover the next two releases and because priorities can change please check milestones directly on Github for all the details.

+As a high level goal next releases of GWT focus on bringing Java language features as well as JRE emulation up to Java 21.
+Additionally GWT explores support of some J2CL exclusive JsInterop features in GWT compiler.